TamesB/todo-app/README.md

 # Introduction
-A web application to create multiple ToDo lists, keeping track of your ToDo's and completing them.
+A single-page web application to create multiple ToDo lists, keeping track of your ToDo's and completing them.
 Accessible on every device with your personal account, no downloads.

 ## [Live Demo](http://todoboon.herokuapp.com/)